armory/docs/content/en/docs/plugin-guide/pf4j-deploy-example.md

 ### `spec.spinnakerConfig.profiles.<service>`

-* put configuration in the `service` that the plugin extends when you do not want all Spinnaker services to restart when you apply the manifest
+Put configuration in the `service` that the plugin extends when you do not want all Spinnaker services to restart when you apply the manifest.

 Example: